Cxnfl1ct/lazyasskicker/README.md

 # lazy-ass kicker
-made for myself and fellow dopamine addiction patients
+made for myself and fellow ~~self-diagonized~~ adhd patients and dopamine addicts

 lets you configure precisely-timed schedule by yourself and automatically kicks your lazy ass for you
 ## butt how do i comfile???!?!